 Note that the Indian government charges the fee regardless of whether your application has been approved or not.
 The fee is seen as a processing fee and therefore non-refundable.
 It’s always charged, even if your application would be rejected due to an unclear picture or unreadable scan of your passport.

 This made us a little uncomfortable and we decided to apply for our e-visa through a visa agency so that our information would be subject to an additional review by the agency before it was finally submitted.

 When you want to apply for the e-visa yourself make sure to do this directly on the official government website.
-Ignore sites that falsely claim to be official like the one below, they add significant service charges to your application, more than the VisaHQ visa agency.
+Ignore sites that falsely claim to be official like the one below, they add significant service charges to your application, more than reputable visa agencies such as iVisa.
 The official e-visa site run by the government is https://indianvisaonline.gov.in/.

 Take a car and driver or join an organized tour